hesbon-osoro/hesbon-osoro/README.md

 ## I'm Hesbon aka Wazimu

-I am a motivated software engineer with 3+ years experience in building web applications.
+I am a motivated software engineer with 3+ years of experience in building web applications.
 I don't just write code, I really fancy problem-solving and collaborating with various stakeholders.
 I am currently looking for new and challenging opportunities that help me become a better engineer.

 <!-- An avid programmer and fast learner.
 Obsessed with detail and quality.
 Always trying to improve development and communication processes.
 I love